dzheng11/DLforCV2018spring/README.md

 # close and open another terminal
 # run the tensorboard
 tensorboard --logdir=/tmp/tensorflow/mnist

-# close the terminal
-# open your browser, go to '[external id]: 6006', you should see the following
 ```

+- Close the terminal

+- Open your browser, go to '[external id]: 6006', you should see the tensorflow.
+([extenal id] could be found on the VM instance page)